Shreyas911/sicopolis/docs/sphinx/source/climate_forcing/atmospheric_forcing.rst

 EISMINT
 =======

 For the EISMINT (simplified geometry) domain, the surface mass balance (SMB) and surface temperature are specified by simple parameterizations.
-These parameterizations depend either on the distance from the centre of the domain, :math:`r`, or on the surface elevation, :math:`h`.
+These parameterizations depend either on the horizontal distance from the centre of the domain, :math:`r`, or on the surface elevation, :math:`h`.

 The distance-dependent parameterizations (parameter ``SURFACE_FORCING = 1``) are those from the original EISMINT set-up by Payne et al. :cite:`payne_etal_2000`.
 The SMB, :math:`a_\mathrm{s}`, is given by